 Type 2: NLP Chatbots

 Chatbots, in general, are counted as one of the biggest applications of Artificial Intelligence (AI).
 At its core, it utilizes an AI technology- Natural Language Processing (NLP) to map user input (text or voice) to an intent.
-NLP chatbots classify the messages and then language parsing is done to get variables for answer.
+NLP chatbots classify the messages and then language parsing is done to get variables for an answer.

 Type 3: Service/Action Chatbots

 Type 4: Social Messaging Chatbots

 These chatbots are integrated within a social messaging platform (Messenger, Telegram, Whatsapp, Slack etc.), making it easy for customers to directly interact with the bot, just like they do with their friends.
 If you schedule Instagram posts with a social media scheduler corporated with chatbots in it, you can easily ace more engagement for your brand.

 Type 5: Context Enabled Chatbots

 Contextual chatbots are the most advanced kind of conversational bots.
 They utilize Machine Learning and Artificial Intelligence to remember conversations that happened in the past, with specific users, to learn and grow over time.
 These chatbots learn with their experiences with the user.
 Siri, Alexa, Google Assistant are some of the examples of contextual chatbots.